akshaykhoje/Recent-trends-in-Computer-Networks/README.md

 # UCS1511-ComputerNetworks-Labwork

-Programs, reports, documentation and screenshots as part of the Computer Networks lab course
+Programs, reports, documentation and screenshots implemented and designed for the laboratory coursework on `UCS1511: Computer Networks` course